-- 8.1.1 New housing in the Parish can contribute towards the dwellings that Bromsgrove District Council (BDC) requires to satisfy its outstanding needs following the examination of the District Plan in 2016.
-The NP has an important role in influencing where such housing is located and what types and sizes of properties are most suitable to meet the needs of existing and future residents. - 8.1.2 The amount of housing to be provided is unclear.
-Difficulties have been compounded by changes to the government's housing methodology, demands on BDC to find land to meet some of the housing needs of the conurbation authorities and for evidence on housing needs at District/Parish level.
-BDC is reviewing its BDP to take these matters into account. - 8.1.3 In these circumstances BDC has been unable to provide a figure or an estimate of the number of dwellings the Parish may be required to accommodate. - 8.1.4 A number of studies were undertaken for the NP in order to obtain sufficient evidence to identify and justify a basic level of housing provision.
-From this work it was possible to consider where land for housing might be found during the current Plan period to 2030.
+- 8.1.1 New housing in the Parish can contribute towards the dwellings that Bromsgrove District Council (BDC) requires to satisfy its outstanding needs following the examination of the District Plan in 201613.
+The NP has an important role in influencing where such housing is located and what types and sizes of properties are most suitable to meet the needs of existing and future residents. - The amount of housing to be provided is unclear.
+Difficulties have been compounded by 8.1.2 changes to the government's housing methodology, demands on BDC to find land to meet some of the housing needs of the conurbation authorities and for evidence on housing needs at District/Parish level.
+BDC is reviewing its BDP to take these matters into account. - In these circumstances BDC has been unable to provide a figure or an estimate of the 8.1.3 number of dwellings the Parish may be required to accommodate. - A number of studies have been undertaken for the NP in order to obtain sufficient evidence 8.1.4 to identify and justify a basic level of housing provision.
+From this work it has been possible to consider where land for this amount of housing could be found for the current Plan period to 2030.
 This end date adheres to that for the adopted BDP.
 In the absence of any known strategy or level of growth, extending the lifespan of the NP is not possible. - 8.1.5 Furthermore, it is apparent that traffic is an issue which has and will continue to have a significant effect on the Parish.
 Concerns have been heightened because of planned developments on the western periphery of Bromsgrove Town.
 These schemes are likely to generate large number of vehicular movements with many residents from these developments adding to those already using Catshill as a through route to the M5 motorway.